As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 1. Buy them an EMF blocking phone case

 For me, this takes care of the biggest risk of using a mobile phone.
-Considering most people, particularly students and teenagers, can be exposed to their phone 24/7, it’s worth trying to block their exposure to its harmful EMF radiation.
+Considering most people, particularly students and teenagers can be exposed to their phones 24/7, it’s worth trying to block their exposure to its harmful EMF radiation.

 2. Try alternatives to phone calls

 The other big concern when using mobile phones is the radio waves seeping into your head while making a call.
 This is what causes the greatest increase in cancer risk, particularly brain cancer or nerve issues.